 - Implementation of the PATHS curriculum in grades PreK-5, the Second Step program in grade 6, student support teams, mental health services in schools, bullying prevention and mediation programs, and a unique intervention called Planning Centers, a constructive alternative to in-school suspensions.

-- The Humanware team consists of their Executive Director, four managers, one director and one manager of Closing the Achievement Gap (mentors for male students of color), Deans of Engagement (school-level personnel), and two solution specialists.
+- The Humanware team consists of their Executive Director, four managers, one director and one manager of Closing the Achievement Gap (mentors for male students of color), and two solution specialists.

 - The SEL focus is supported by a Planning Center instructional aide in every school, anti-bullying and conflict mediation specialists in most schools, deans of engagement in 40 schools, linkage coordinators (student mentors) in nine high schools, and nurses in 48 schools.